anas-aljabri/angular-tree-search/projects/tree/readme.md

 ### Prerequisites

-For IE please refer to angular refills.
+For IE please refer to angular polyfills.

 ### License